- Native Americans

 Biologist and bio-spelunker, she has been working in the environmental sector since 1991.
 She has been a Park guide in the Alpi Apuane and an environment guide in the region of Tuscany and has been working as an environment excursion guide in Puglia since 2001.

-After her university studies she participated in many studies of the marine environment and of the distribution of cetaceans in the Mediterranean and since 2000 has been studying subterranean fauna, in particular that of Puglia, with the bio-spelunking “Laboratorio ipogeo salentino Sandro Ruffo”.
+After her university studies she participated in studies of the marine environment and of the distribution of cetaceans in the Mediterranean and since 2000 has been studying subterranean fauna, in particular that of Puglia, with the bio-spelunking “Laboratorio ipogeo salentino Sandro Ruffo”.

 She has had various scientific works relating to bio-spelunking published along with the scientifically correct fable Mi chiamo Terra.